You'll want to fill it up, when you learn about our world famous Colosseum Underground Tour!

 Hercules holds one of the clues on how to progress further through the museums. you'll need to listen to the story carefully to find the answer.

 Find the sea monster in the Gallery of Maps.

 The chance to admire the Sistine Chapel’s splendor is also a well-earned reward for parents and a chance for tired kids to take a sitting break.

 The most important church in all of Christendom, the home of the papacy and one of the most remarkable buildings ever built.
 There’s no better place to wrap up your family-friendly Vatican tour.

 After leading your group the incredible collections at the Vatican Museums, your kids deserve a special prize.

 If you’re planning a family trip to Rome with kids, we offer a family-friendly Vatican tour.
 Any parent who’s tried to bring young kids to a museum knows the struggle of keeping little ones amused and engaged; why not leave the heavy-lifting to us?
 After skipping the lines, go on a Vatican Treasure Hunt with clues that reveal hidden secrets and uncover meaning behind the treasured art in the collections.
 With a private child-friendly guide, this tour is best suited for families with kids between 5 and 10 years old.
-With multiple start times, this three hour tour includes:
+With multiple start times, this 3-hour tour includes:

 After meeting your personal guide, follow them into a shorter security line before going into the Vatican Museums and beginning your Vatican Treasure Hunt.
 This family-friendly Vatican tour puts your children in charge.
 Each child is given a map, which features a path through the museums, along with a list of items to discover along the way.
 As your kids find certain symbols, paintings, tapestries and optical illusions, the Vatican Museums spring to life.
 There is also plenty of time for storytelling in between stops.